robamu/rtems-demo/README.md

 # RTEMS Demo Repository

 Just a personal test repository to get familiar with RTEMS.
-I configured and built the RTEMS toolchain in the same path in a folder named toolchain but I do not include them in the repo.
+Assumes that the RTEMS tool suite and the BSP for the targets have already been built.
-The toolchain folder contains instruction on how to build the toolchain if required.
+If this is not the case, [use](https://github.com/rmspacefish/rtems-tools) to build them.

 There is a small helper file I use to configure the system path called `path_setter_v<VersionNumber>` .